fvaleri/strimzi-debugging/sessions/006/README.md

 Now we can deploy the new Stream cluster.
 Note that this is actually the same Kafka cluster, because retained volumes maintain the same Kafka cluster ID.

-Important: before deploying the TO, we must delete its internal topics so that it can reinitialize them correctly from Kafka.
+Important: before deploying the TO, we must delete its internal topics so that it can safely reinitialize from Kafka on startup.
 If you don't do this, there is a high change that the TO will delete all topics with your data.
 Topic deletion happens asinchronously, so always make sure to confirm that it is actually deleted.